 These other parties could be the packaging company, international carrier, forwarder, warehouse, or any other party in the process.
 The inland BOL stays relevant up till the point at which the exporter’s international carrier takes the cargo in its possession.

-In case the inland BOL is not negotiable, it means the BOL should go to a specific consignee.
+If the inland BOL is not negotiable, it means the BOL should go to a specific consignee.
 And, if it is negotiable, the carrier who holds the bill of lading can change the route of the shipment.

 Importance of Inland Bill of Lading